xrxss15/ActivityStatusCheck/ActivityStatusCompanion/app/Intent_API.md

 3. Check EXPAND_STATUS_BAR permission in manifest
 4. Notification shade should expand automatically (may require manual swipe on some devices)

-### Not Receiving Connected Events at Startup
-1. Created event is sent first
-2. Connected events follow separately for each device
-3. Check that you're listening for both event types
+### DeviceList Shows Zero Devices
+1. Verify Garmin device is paired and connected to phone
+2. Check Garmin Connect app shows device connected
+3. Check app has Bluetooth permissions granted
-4. Use logcat to verify broadcasts: `Sent Connected broadcast for...`
+4. Use logcat to see: `getConnectedRealDevices: Total devices from SDK`

+### DeviceList Array Access in Tasker
+- Use `%devices(1)` for first device
+- Use `%devices(#)` for array length
+- Loop through: `For %i In 1:%devices(#)`

 ---